jbisetto/free-genai-bootcamp-2025/song-vocabulary/README.md

 - Python 3.8+
 - Ollama installed locally with Mistral 7B model
-- Internet connection for lyrics search
+- Internet connection for lyrics search (first-time only for each song)
+- SQLite (included in Python standard library)

 ## Installation